Are you ready for this holiday season?

 For your overnight guests, being able to create a guest bedroom that feels like a mini-vacation is a must!
 Don’t let your guests think your guest bedroom is typically a storage room or drop zone.

-When you create intentions with each space for hosting guests, your guests will remember and talk more of the conversations had than anything else, which is what we want.
+When you create intentions with each space for hosting guests, your guests will remember and talk more about the conversations had than anything else, which is what we want.

 I love this quote by Bob Hope: